C. Edward McVaney

 C. Edward McVaney (December 29, 1940 - June 4, 2020) was an American entrepreneur and technology executive.
 In 1977, he was a co-founder and became the CEO of JD Edwards Corporation, an enterprise resource planning company.
-Ed served in the Coalition Provisional Authority, Baghdad Iraq.
-US Department of Defense starting in Nov 9th 2003 in the Ministry of Transportation and later ministry of Interior.
+McVaney served in the Coalition Provisional Authority, in Baghdad, Iraq, with the U.S. Department of Defense starting in November 2003 in the Ministry of Transportation and later the Ministry of the Interior.

 In June 2003, JD Edwards arranged to be purchased by PeopleSoft for $1.8 billion.
 Oracle, within days, launched a hostile takeover bid for PeopleSoft with intent to exclude JD Edwards.
 PeopleSoft went ahead with the purchase of JD Edwards anyway, and in 2005, Oracle finally acquired the combined JD Edwards-PeopleSoft organization, bringing the JD Edwards WorldSoftware and EnterpriseOne product lines into the product portfolio of Oracle Corporation.

-In 2016 McVaney became founder and chairman of the board at Nextworld.
+In 2016, McVaney became founder and chairman of the board at Nextworld.

 Early life

 McVaney was born in Omaha, Nebraska, December 29, 1940.
 As his father was off to war as a World War II dentist, according to a 2002 interview, McVaney had very little memory of him until he came home at the end of the War.
 His father had graduated from Creighton University and while he served largely behind lines in the Army Air Corps, he came home from Europe with indications of post-traumatic stress syndrome and was haunted by nightmares and terrified by loud noises for many years after his return.
 McVaney recalls the day his father showed up saying that of him that he appeared to be "the biggest, tallest man in the whole world.
 I was just a little squirt".
 McVaney's siblings included three brothers, John, Richard, and Tim.
 His mother Mary McVaney, was a housewife and as a child, the family lived, as he describes it, "in a very frugal, frugal way" in their home on 38th Street in Omaha, Nebraska.